 Seva Batkin, LL.B, B.Eng

-As an experienced network / computer engineer and project manager, Seva brings a unique perspective to the practice of law and, in particular, to commercial, technology, wills and estate, and IP disputes.
-Focused on real-world solutions, Seva takes a holistic view of clients' problems and client service.
+Seva brings a unique perspective to the practice of law dealing with commercial, technology, wills, estates, and trusts, and IP disputes.
+As a former engineer and project manager, Seva is focused on real-world solutions, and takes a holistic view of clients' problems and client service.
 Analyzing legal issues and anticipating tactics, Seva develops and implements innovative and cost-effective strategies with a view of achieving the best practical outcomes for his clients.

-Seva has a broad range of experience representing institutional and corporate clients of all sizes, as well as individuals, in a variety of business, estate, and IP disputes, including the following:
+Seva has a broad range of experience representing clients of all sizes, including individuals, corporations, and institutions, in a diverse disputes in a variety of forums:

-commercial litigation, with a particular focus on contractual disputes, arbitration, breach of confidence cases, misuse and theft of confidential information and trade secrets, and real estate transactions
+commercial disputes, with a particular focus on contractual disputes, arbitration, breach of confidence cases, misuse and theft of confidential information and trade secrets, and real estate transactions

-wills and estate litigation, including family trusts, dealing with issues such as validity of wills and other testamentary documents, enforcement of trusts and bequests, and assisting executors
+wills, estates, and trust disputes including family trusts, validity of wills and other testamentary documents, enforcement of trusts and bequests, and assisting executors

 technology-focused disputes such dark-fiber, co-location, service level agreements (SLAs), software and hardware development and deployment